Part 2 of 2

 How to establish if chronic stress is part of the heath picture:

-I often arrange a lab test which uses a very small hair sample to analyse my patients’ cortisol levels over a 3-month period.
+I often arrange a lab test which uses a very small hair sample to analyse my clients’ cortisol levels over a 3-month period.
 This is preferential to getting a snap shot via blood or saliva which tells us little of the impact of chronic stress on well-being.

 The benefit of assessing your cortisol levels is that by knowing how your body may be responding to stress on the inside, I can support you to take a number of actions to help improve your health and well-being and increase your resilience.